-Make the most of your yard during COVID-19 with our guide to eradicating problem areas where pests may linger.
+Make the most of your yard with our guide to eradicating problem areas where pests may linger.

-Chances are after 5+ months of primarily socially distanced living during COVID-19, you are pretty familiar with every nook and cranny of your home.
+Chances are after spending this past year mostly at home, you are pretty familiar with every nook and cranny of your home.
 But, have you given the same attention to your outdoor space?

-As summer winds down and we head into the autumn months, we have a perfect opportunity to assess our yards, landscaping and patio spaces for places pests love to hide.
+With summer in full swing, we have a great opportunity to assess our yards, landscaping and patio spaces for places pests love to hide.
 In this post, we have pulled together pest-approved hiding spots for you to take on so you and your family aren’t left itchy, uncomfortable, or in the worst cases, sick from mosquito or tick-borne ailments.

 Move over, Mosquitoes